elysiajs/documentation/docs/quick-start.md

 bun create elysia hi-elysia
 ```

-Then you should see the folder name `hi-elysia` in your directory.
+You should now see a folder named `hi-elysia` in your directory.
 ```bash
 cd hi-elysia
 ```

-Open `src/index.ts`, and you should see:
+The code for your server is inside of `src/index.ts`:
 ```typescript
 import { Elysia } from "elysia";